wernerdegroot/applicatives/README.md

 ## The rules

-You will need to write a class that looks like the following (for a given, imaginary class `Foo`):
+You will need to write a class that looks this (for a given, imaginary class `Foo`):

 ```
  ┌─────────────────────────────────────┐